Spain 2017 "12 month, 12 stamps. Teruel"

 Aragosaurus dinosaur on Teruel province stamp of Spain 2017

-On October 2, 2017, Post Authority of Spain issued the tenth stamp of set "12 month, 12 stamps, 12 regions".
-This stamp dedicated to Teruel.
+On October 2nd, 2017, Post Authority of Spain issued the tenth stamp of set "12 month, 12 stamps, 12 regions".
+This stamp is dedicated to Teruel.

 The province is represented on the stamp with the letters TE, alluding to the old vehicle number plates in Spain.
 The stamp will also be used as a single form of postage during the month in which it is issued in this province.
 Its design includes the most characteristic elements of this area.

-One of such characteristic elements are dinosaurs.
-Head of one of them shown on the bottom-right corner of the stamp.
+One such characteristic element is a dinosaur.
+A head of one dinosaur is shown in the bottom-right corner of the stamp.

 The province of Teruel boasts the largest number of palaeontological sites in Aragon.
 There are numerous footprints and fossils of Aragosaurus, the first Spanish dinosaur, and Turiasaurus riodevensis, the largest dinosaur in Europe.